Object-based high contrast travel time tomography: Introduction

-Our initial motivation for this work comes from the flow permeability characterization in a fractured reservoir \cite[]{vasco1997integrating}.
-One of the most widely used enhanced oil recovery (EOR) techniques, water-flooding, involves injecting water in a controlled manner in order to provide pressure support that can slowly sweep the oil into the production wells \cite[]{welge1952simplified}.
-During this process, the permeability (measurement of ability to transmit fluid) of open fractures can be orders of magnitude higher than that of surrounding tight rocks, providing fast pathways for the flow.
-Thus, travel time through a fracture (which could be modeled as a line in $2D$ or a plane in $3D$) is much faster than through surrounding rocks.
-The flow properties of the reservoir are dominated by these highly `transmissive' fracture structures.
-If a fracture is close to both an injection well and a production well, most water will flow directly through the fracture and will fail to displace oil in nearby areas.
-This is a phenomenon known as ``water cycling'', which significantly reduces oil recovery efficiency.
-Thus, understanding the locations of fractures is critical in flow characterization and enhancement of oil recovery efficiency.
+This work is motivated by the problem of flow permeability characterization in a fractured reservoir \cite{vasco1997integrating}.
+Waterflooding, as one of the most widely used enhanced oil recovery (EOR) techniques, involves injecting water in a controlled manner in order to offer pressure support that can slowly sweep oil into the production wells \cite{welge1952simplified}.
+During this process, the permeability of open fractures can be orders of magnitude higher than that of surrounding tight rocks, providing fast pathways for the flow.
+Thus, traveltime through a fracture is much faster than through surrounding rocks.
+The flow properties of the reservoir are dominated by these highly `transmissive' zones.
+If a fracture is close to both an injection well and a production well, most water will flow directly through this fracture and fail to displace oil in nearby areas.
+This phenomenon is known as ``water cycling'', which significantly reduces oil recovery efficiency.
+Thus, it is critical to understand the locations of fractures for flow characterization and enhancement of oil recovery efficiency.
 Lin et. al. \cite{lin2010waterflood, lin2012detecting} investigate this problem by using the injected water as an input signal and measuring the change in fluid production, so that the response time of water injection can be used to provide an estimate of traveltime.
 In this application the physical size of fractures are much larger than the equivalent hydraulic wavelength, which makes it a valid traveltime tomography problem.
-The major challenge to achieve this understanding is that travel time measurements are limited by the borehole locations and the huge velocity change in fractures, which makes it difficult to reconstruct a high resolution image to identify fracture locations.
+The major challenge is that the traveltime measurements are limited by the borehole locations and the huge velocity change in fractures, which makes it difficult to reconstruct a high resolution image to identify fracture locations.
 In our previous work \cite{lin2010reconstruction}, we model the fracture network as lines in a 2D plane and use the total length of lines as regularization in model reconstruction.
 Here, we extend that approach to model the fracture network by arbitrary shapes, which gives us more freedom to represent the fractures.

-A similar situation also arises in bio-remediation problems, where the goal is to map the hydraulic conductivity and predict the ground water flow in the aquifer.
-Bore-hole core samples and pollutant concentration data are available only from the pumping wells, which are very sparsely located in the field.
-Another interesting application is network delay tomography \cite[]{tsang2003network}, where the main goal is to identify the nodes where congestion occurs.
-Instead of using internal measurements at many nodes, which require high bandwidth resources, network tomography measures the end-to-end delay in the network and estimates the delay in each link.
-When congestion happens, the delay time may be very different from the typical values, which would make this a `high-contrast' tomography problem.